 The movie also manages to say some pretty meaningful things about family and heroism and add genuine emotional depth to the story despite being firmly established in a Silver Age of Comics-eqsue lighthearted goofiness and absolutely hits the perfect tone for that premise, while also managing to present the villains as a genuine threat and give the conflict serious stakes, but still in a way that fits the overall Silver Age style of the film.

-So, to conclude, Shazam isn’t necessarily the only good DC movie (it’s got at least Wonder Woman and Aquaman keeping it company), but it’s probably the only one that I actually had fun watching.
+So, to conclude, Shazam isn’t necessarily the only good movie from the current DC film universe (it’s got at least Wonder Woman and Aquaman keeping it company), but it’s probably the only one that I actually had fun watching.
 Which is probably all you want in a comic book movie.

 Adapted from a post originally written 2021.